← Back to 後漢書

 [] [] 宿

 Zhang Jian's flight triggered arrests everywhere his path touched.
-He cried that one fugitive doomed thousands and refused to prolong it.
+Fu thereupon stamped his foot and sighed, "The guilt arose from myself; in vain I would stain the good.
+One man flees death and calamity reaches ten thousand households—why should I go on living?"
 [1] He shaved his beard, fled to the Linyu hills, and hired on as a foundry laborer under a false name.
 Soot and sweat disfigured him until no one recognized him for years.
 His brother Jing tracked him to the Nieyang market with a cartload of silk.
 [2] Jing failed to recognize him until he spoke, then fell to his knees.
 Xia Fu would not answer; Jing followed him to an inn and stayed the night.
-At midnight he whispered that his principles had brought the eunuchs' malice down on him.
-He scolded Jing for riding into a hiding place with treasure that could only draw the hunters.
+In the night he secretly called Jing, saying, "Because I kept the Way and hated evil I was trapped by powerful eunuchs.
+He scolded Jing for riding into a hiding place with treasure that could only draw the hunters."

 113